-I regularly review books for Kirkus Indie, Publishers Weekly and BlueInk Review (those three for no byline), as well as for Bookmarks magazine, the Pittsburgh Post-Gazette, Hakai web magazine, Foreword, BookBrowse, Shiny New Books, Nudge, and The Bookbag.
+I regularly review books for Kirkus Indie (for no byline), as well as for The Bookbag, BookBrowse, Bookmarks magazine, Foreword Reviews, Nudge, the Pittsburgh Post-Gazette, Shiny New Books, and Wasafiri literary magazine.

-An archive of my nearly 100 book-themed articles is also available at the now-defunct website Bookkaholic, where I was a staff writer and proofreader for two years (2013–2015).
+An archive of my nearly 100 book-themed articles is also available at the now-inactive website Bookkaholic, where I was a staff writer and proofreader for two years (2013–2015).

 Since I review so many books for my work, this blog is intended as a fun space where I mostly talk about my leisure reading and books I recommend.
 I started it in March 2015.

 My favorite genres to read and review are literary fiction, historical fiction and memoirs.
-For full-length blog reviews I plan to focus on recent and upcoming U.K. releases in those categories, although I also read U.S. offerings through NetGalley and Edelweiss.
+For full-length blog reviews I generally focus on recent and upcoming U.K. releases in those categories, although I also read U.S. offerings through NetGalley and Edelweiss.

 I am open to offers of review books, especially when connected with specific opportunities like a blog tour or an author Q&A (see also my “Reading Interests” below).